nafikah/Google_Looker/README.md

-# Google_Looker
+# Google_Looker and Cognos
-Google Looker Studio
+Google Looker Studio and Cognos